-Moreover, in December 2006 the CIRC released the "Directive on Strengthening Information Disclosures for Reinsurance Transactions by Foreign-Invested Insurance Companies and their Affiliated Companies."
-Enacted on January 1, 2007, the directive calls for greater information disclosures by foreign insurance companies.
+Moreover, in December 2006, the CIRC released the "Directive on Strengthening Information Disclosures for Reinsurance Transactions by Foreign-Invested Insurance Companies and their Affiliated Companies."
+Enacted on January 1, 2007, directive calls for greater information disclosures by foreign insurance companies.
 As there is the potential that foreign insurance companies will not receive treatment that is equal to local insurance companies in China, the above regulations may possibly represent a violation of the country's accession commitments.
 In order to operate in China, foreign-invested life insurance companies are required to establish joint ventures with maximum foreign investment of 50%.
 Moreover, regarding licenses for establishing branches or local incorporated companies, although China has promised to give licenses without consideration of economic demand and quantitative restriction of licenses given, cases where a license is given to a foreign-affiliated insurance company a long time after the passage of the standard transaction time have been seen.
 If foreign-affiliated insurance companies' entry is substantially restricted, there is a possibility that China may break promises upon entry.

 Concerning these measures, at China's TRM at the WTO's Council for Trade in Services in October 2009, Japan sought indications regarding the details of China's system and its consistency with China's accession commitments, but has not received satisfactory responses.
 As mentioned above, due to the revision of "Insurance Law", restrictions were eliminated in cases where foreign insurance companies develop their business in the Chinese reinsurance market.
-Furthermore, pursuant to the Decision on Amendment to Regulations of Eight Ministries, including the Regulations on Establishment and Administration of Insurance Institutions Formed by Insurance Companies of the China Insurance Regulatory Commission (CIRC Order No. 3 of 2015), the Measures for the Administration of Reinsurance Business (as amended in 2015) was promulgated on October 19, 2015, and the old Article 23 provision that a foreign-affiliated insurance company shall not transact reinsurance business with its affiliated companies unless it receives ratification from the China Insurance Regulatory Commission was deleted.
-However, it is expected that the monopolization of the market by domestic companies will not change in the short term as domestic reinsurance companies prefer conducting their business through "personal connections".
+Furthermore, pursuant to the Decision on Amendment to Regulations of Eight Ministries. including the Regulations on Establishment and Administration of Insurance Institutions Formed by Insurance Companies of the China Insurance Regulatory Commission (CIRC Order No. 3 of 2015), the Measures for the Administration of Reinsurance Business (as amended in 2015) was promulgated on October 19, 2015, and the old Article 23 provision that a foreign-affiliated insurance company shall not transact reinsurance business with its affiliated companies unless it receives ratification from the China Insurance Regulatory Commission was deleted.